 Once the Sydney colony spread to the Hunter area (centred on Newcastle) north of Sydney, it became incumbent to have road access there.
 With the early expansion of the colony into the food bowl of the Hawkesbury area and the subsequent need for better transport to it, this area became the inevitable transit for the link between Sydney and the Hunter.
 Thus was devised the concept of the Great North Road.

 Most of the Sydney end of the road has been lost to city development but thereís still a stretch at its original start in Five Dock that preserves the name.
-Itís more readily identifiable from Baulkham Hills to Wisemans Ferry but is called the Old Northern Road.
+Itís more readily identifiable from Baulkham Hills to Wisemans Ferry, now called the Old Northern Road.
 Motorcycling Nirvana kicks in with a vengeance soon after the Old Northern Road absorbs Wisemans Ferry Road for the last 10km to the Hawkesbury.

 At the time the original road was being planned, there was already a ferry service across the Hawkesbury River on the holdings of Solomon Wiseman that catered to the needs of the many settlers across the Hawkesbury and along its tributary Macdonald River.
 It was obvious that the Hawkesbury would be crossed at this point, thus locking in Wisemans Ferry as a lasting part of the history of the road.
 The daunting challenge was to breach the forbidding escarpment north of the river drenched in cliffs and crags for miles into the wilderness.